MikeyPdog/TLD-CustomNomad/README.md

 Requires The Long Dark Mod Loader: https://github.com/zeobviouslyfakeacc/ModLoaderInstaller

-Copy CustomNomad.dll and Nomad.txt file into your /mods/ folder.
-Tweak the values of Nomad.txt to suit your game style!
+Copy CustomNomad.dll and CustomNomad.txt file into your /mods/ folder.
+Tweak the values of CustomNomad.txt to suit your game style, or use my values for a hardcore experience!

 Features so far:
 * All features customisable using text file